Magnetic Resonance Imaging

 Brain Imaging Laboratory

-In the brain imaging laboratory, we are using and further developing advanced imaging acquisition and computational analysis techniques to diagnose, quantify and monitor progression of cerebral vasculopathy and neurodegeneration better.
-We are also documenting responses to new disease modifying therapies.
-We are analyzing images obtained from variety of imaging modalities including structural and functional MRI, diffusion tensor imaging, magnetic resonance spectroscopy, magnetization transfer imaging, quantitative T2, PET, SPECT and CT imaging.
+In the brain imaging lab, researchers are using and further developing advanced imaging acquisition and computational analysis techniques to diagnose, quantify and monitor progression of cerebral vasculopathy and neurodegeneration better.
+We are also documenting responses to new disease-modifying therapies.
+We are analyzing images obtained from a variety of imaging modalities including structural and functional MRI, diffusion tensor imaging, magnetic resonance spectroscopy, magnetization transfer imaging, quantitative T2, PET, SPECT and CT imaging.
 In conjunction with the LC Campbell Cognitive Neurology Research Unit, the prospective longitudinal Sunnybrook dementia study, funded by CIHR for over 13 years, has become an invaluable resource and archive of standardized, comprehensive clinical-behavioural data and brain images in over one thousand patients.
 We have developed computational volumetric analysis software and contributed many original observations on relationships between large and small vessel cerebrovascular injury and Alzheimer's disease.

 The LC Campbell Cognitive Neurology Research Unit

 This unit is dedicated to improving diagnosis and treatment of Alzheimer's disease, vascular and other dementias through optimal utilization of neuroimaging, clinical and neuropsychological tools.
 In partnership with the brain imaging unit, the focus is on accelerated development of advanced, quantitative imaging techniques to help bring them to the point of care more quickly to improve the lives of patients and families living with these devastating neurodegenerative conditions.
 Visit the unit's website for more information.